telerik/fiddler-everywhere-docs/migration.md

 Depending on the license status, your Fiddler account presents one of the following roles:

-* License holder&mdash;This is the user who owns and manages the Fiddler subscriptions.
+* **License holder**&mdash;This is the user who owns and manages the Fiddler subscriptions.
 The license holder can edit or update subscriptions and access billing details and invoices.
 The license holder can also access the product if they have an assigned Fiddler seat (licensed developer).

-* Licensed developer&mdash;This user has an assigned seat to a Fiddler subscription and has access to the respective Fiddler product.
+* **Licensed developer**&mdash;This user has an assigned seat to a Fiddler subscription and has access to the respective Fiddler product.